-Therapy for Couples We will generally meet once a week for 50-minute sessions.
-We may decide to have longer sessions, either temporarily or on an ongoing basis.
+Therapy for Couples We will generally meet once a week for approximately 50-minute sessions, with the possibility of longer or more frequent sessions depending on the work we want to do.
 Many couples come to therapy to address communication challenges, though in my experience things are rarely as simple as just figuring out the "right way" to talk to each other.
 Perhaps your interactions have become tense, or you find yourself having the same or similar arguments over and over.
 Or maybe things have gotten so strained between you that you barely feel safe or comfortable talking at all.
 Couples therapy can be both painful and joyful; it is an opportunity to heal wounds, reconnect, and rediscover intimacy.
+Learn more here.

-Frances Jones offers psychotherapy and counseling for individuals, couples, groups, and adult siblings in Berkeley.
+Frances Jones offers psychotherapy and counseling for individuals and couples in California.
 Specializations include grief and sudden loss, dysfunctional family of origin, pregnancy, biracial and bicultural issues, dating and relationship blocks, premarital issues, and and stuck couple dynamics.
 Frances welcomes clients from LGBTQ+ communities.
 Her approach is relational, collaborative, and humorous.
-Her office is close to public transportation, and she invites clients from Berkeley, Oakland, Emeryville, Alameda, Albany, Walnut Creek, San Leandro, and elsewhere in the East Bay.
+Her office is close to public transportation, and she invites clients from Berkeley, Oakland, Emeryville, Alameda, Albany, Walnut Creek, San Leandro, and elsewhere in the Bay Area.